rluba/hamjest/README.md

 npm install -g gulp
 ```

-Use `gulp build` to lint and test the project and update the browser files.
+Run `gulp build` to lint and test the project and update the browser files.
 Use `gulp dev` during development to run linting and tests whenever any JS file changes.

 # Breaking changes between versions
 ## v0.x to v1.0